sharkwouter/minigalaxy/README.md

 **Arch/Manjaro**

-Build the [AUR package](https://aur.archlinux.org/packages/minigalaxy).
-For this you can use an AUR helper, or use the following set of commands:
+Available the [AUR](https://aur.archlinux.org/packages/minigalaxy).
+You can use an AUR helper or use the following set of commands to install Minigalaxy on Arch:

 ```shell script
 git clone https://aur.archlinux.org/minigalaxy.git